NixOS/rfcs/rfcs/0000-import-from-derivation.md

 This unlocks lots of future work in Nixpkgs:

- - Leveraging language-specific tools to generate plans nix builds, rather than reimplementing much of those tools.
+ - Leveraging language-specific tools to generate plans Nix builds, rather than reimplementing much of those tools.

  - Simply fetching and importing packages which use Nix for their build system, like Nix itself and hydra, rather than vendoring that build system in.